Ad Noctum: Chapter 7

 “The part that bothers me is the part where there’s another one of these things down here,” Volker whispered furiously.

 Rush looked at Telford.
-“This will be an unpopular question I suspect, but, say, for the sake of argument, that you cut one of these things in half.
+“This will be an unpopular question, I suspect, but, say, for the sake of argument, that y’cut one of these things in half.
 Would that unequivocally kill it?
-Or might the ‘head’ end be able to survive being, er, favorably bisected?”
+Or might the ‘head’ end survive being, er, favorably bisected?”

 Volker and Telford stared at him.